simonwmatthews/pyMelt_multinest/README.md

 Results will be returned as a median value and a standard deviation, with more detailed data provided in the stats.json file generated.
 Marginal plots are also generated in .pdf and .png format.

+## Extras

+Also included in this repository is the folder 'iterative olivine addition' containing a py file and notebook demonstrating the olivine projection method used by Matthews et al. (2021) and Wong et al. (2022), and 'pymelt_interpreter.ipynb' for manipulating the solutions generated through the pyMelt_MultiNest process.
+Example solutions are provided in 'pyMelt_demoFiles'.

 ## Citing pyMelt and pyMelt_MultiNest

 Please cite the pyMelt manuscript in Volcanica.
 The latest release is v2.0.